-Pouring a stunning amount of sugar-rum syrup over a boring cake is one way to give a cake some personality.
-Everybody likes that, and this cake makes for a beautiful and splendidly huge, and splendidly tasty, dessert.
+Pouring a stunning amount of sugar-rum syrup over a plain cake is one way to give it some personality.
+Everybody likes that, and this cake makes for a beautiful and splendidly tasty, dessert.
 It is sweet, tastes of refined oranges, and is kissed by the cool taste of rum.
-All mixed together, they are like an immaculately painted canvas.
+All mixed together, it is like an immaculately painted canvas.

 This cake often rises quite a lot.
 When I made it, it rose from being near the top of its bundt pan to actually hitting the (admittedly rather low) roof of the oven I baked it in.
 This was responsible for the visible browning/burning present in later photos you'll see below.
 I solved this by cutting off the burned region.
 If you are cooking in a shallow oven, I recommend that the recipe's portion sizes be reduced or, at the very least, be carefully considered, so as to prevent it from being too large for the cooking space.

 This recipe is adapted from Please to the Table, The Russian Cookbook by Anya von Bremzen.

 - 2 1/2 + 1/4 cup + 1 teaspoon sugar

 - Approximately 5 cups flour

 - 1 orange, grated for zest

 - 6 eggs

 - 12 tablespoons butter, warmed to room temperature